gatling/frontline-doc/content/reference/current/user/binary/index.md

 If your project is a multi-module one, make sure that only the one containing the Gatling Simulations gets configured with the Gatling related plugins describes above.

-FrontLine will take care of deploying all available jars so you can have Gatling module depend on the other ones.
+Gatling Enterprise will take care of deploying all available jars so you can have Gatling module depend on the other ones.

 ## Note on Feeders

-A typical mistake with Gatling and FrontLine is to rely on having an exploded maven/gradle/sbt project structure and try loading files from the project filesystem.
+A typical mistake with Gatling and Gatling Enterprise is to rely on having an exploded maven/gradle/sbt project structure and try loading files from the project filesystem.

-This filesystem structure will be gone once FrontLine will have compiled your project and uploaded your binaries on the injectors.
+This filesystem structure will be gone once Gatling Enterprise will have compiled your project and uploaded your binaries on the injectors.

 If your feeder files are packaged with your test sources, you must resolve them from the classpath.
-This way will always work, both locally and with FrontLine.
+This way will always work, both locally and with Gatling Enterprise.

 ```scala
 // incorrect